TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 `editorDOMAttributes:` An object containing attributes that should be added to the editor's HTML element.

-`onCreate:` A callback function that runs when the editor is ready to be used.
+`onEditorReady:` A callback function that runs when the editor is ready to be used.

-`onUpdate:` A callback function that runs whenever the editor's contents change.
+`onEditorContentChange:` A callback function that runs whenever the editor's contents change.

+`onTextCursorPositionChange:` A callback function that runs whenever the text cursor position changes.
+Head to [Text Cursor](/docs/cursor-selections#text-cursor) to see how you can make use of this.

 `slashMenuItems:` The commands that are listed in the editor's [Slash Menu](/docs/slash-menu).
 If this option isn't defined, a default list of commands is loaded.